How the New Hampshire Right-to-Know Law Actually Works

 Where is the New Hampshire State Library located?

 The New Hampshire State Library is located at 20 Park Street in Concord, New Hampshire.
-The New Hampshire State Library serves as the official depository for state government publications and provides research assistance to the public, legislators, and state agencies.
+The New Hampshire State Library is the official depository for state government publications and provides research assistance to the public, legislators, and state agencies.
 Collections include historical newspapers, legislative history, court records indexes, and genealogy resources such as Ancestry Library Edition.
 The New Hampshire Right-to-Know Law (RSA 91-A) guarantees public access to government documents maintained at the library.
 Remote access to digital collections is available to New Hampshire residents with a library card through the state library's online portal.

 New Hampshire State fingerprinting office